Polaris-JZ/polaris-jz.github.io/_pages/about.md

 Hi!
 This is Jujia Zhao, a master student from **National University of Singapore (NUS)**.
 My major is Industry 4.0 (Deep Learning for Industry).
 I graduated from **Beijing Institute of Technology** in China with a bachelor's degree in Automation.
 Now, I am a research intern at [NExT Research Center](https://www.nextcenter.org/) in NUS, advised by [Dr. Wenjie Wang](https://wenjiewwj.github.io/).
 My research focuses on artificial intelligence, information retrieval and recommendation.

 # 🔥 News
-- *2023.08*: &nbsp;🎉🎉 Our paper ''Popularity-aware Distributionally Robust Optimization for Recommendation System'' is accepted by 32nd ACM International Conference on Information and Knowledge Management (CIKM).
+- *2023.08*: &nbsp;🎉🎉 Our paper ''Popularity-aware Distributionally Robust Optimization for Recommendation System'' is accepted by 32nd ACM International Conference on Information and Knowledge Management **(CIKM 2023)**.

 # 📝 Publications